newrelic/nr1-victory-visualizations/catalog/documentation.md

 This is ideal for visualizing related facets with respect to some numeric or aggregate attribute.

 ### Props Config
-These are the values that are configurable by a user via the Custom Visualizations Nerdlet or by editing on a dashboard.
-In order to use the visualization, you must provide:
+Edit these values in the Custom Visualizations Nerdlet or directly in the visualization's dashboard widget.

+To use the visualization, provide the following properties:

 | Prop  | Usage      | Required |
 | -------------- | ----------- | ----------- |